timothymctim/crypto-icons/README.md

 Naming convention
 -----------------
-I choose use descriptive naming for the icons and not to use metaphors.
+I choose to use descriptive naming for the icons and not to use metaphors.
-E.g., the padlock icon is called `padlock` and not `encryption`.
+For example, the padlock icon is called `padlock` and not `encryption` or `ciphertext`.
+Although most icons have a clear use, some might look less usefull.
+The following list describes some icons and how one could use them.

+* `exclamation-mark`: sensitive data, in need of protection
+* `document-arrows`: a document being shared

 Help Wanted
 -----------